 At only ⅓ of an inch thick, the Logitech K750 is certainly one of the slimmest keyboards we’ve seen, but it feels very solid and planted on a desk.
 With its low-profile keycaps, this keyboard looks more like a disconnected laptop keyboard than its desktop counterparts.

-If you are using Mac and want an environment friendly alternative, this keyboard would be an excellent choice.
-Not only is it light-powered, it also has PVC-free construction and fully recyclable packaging.
+If you are using Mac and want an environmentally friendly alternative, this keyboard would be an excellent choice.
+Not only is it light-powered, but it also has PVC-free construction and fully recyclable packaging.
 Logitech even includes a link to the downloadable Solar App rather than a CD.
 We were also surprised to see they also include another link to an online manual instead of a physical manual.

 Get the look: Logitech K750 Wireless Solar Keyboard